redhat-developer/yaml-language-server/README.md

 #### SchemaStoreInitialized Notification

-The schema store initialized notification is sent from the server to a client to inform client that server finish initializing/loading schemas from schema store, and client now can ask for schemas.
+The schema store initialized notification is sent from the server to a client to inform client that server has finished initializing/loading schemas from schema store, and client now can ask for schemas.

 _Notification:_
 - method: `'yaml/schema/store/initialized'`